Lindbergh School District P.E. teacher named 2021 Missouri Teacher of the Year

 “As a physical educator, I have the unique opportunity to prepare my students both mentally and physically by teaching them the building blocks of fitness and health,” Cockrell said.
 “Combining a fun atmosphere with music, fitness and healthy life skills has truly become a recipe for success in my classroom.”

+“I always wanted to be a Power Ranger.
+That’s the first thing I ever remember wanting to be,” he said.

+But he is a superhero of sorts to his more than 400 PE students at Crestwood Elementary.

-To his students, staff and Lindbergh families he is known as “Mr. DC.”
-He has been teaching at Crestwood since 2015 and since has implemented the “Crest-Fit” program.
+To his students, staff, and Lindbergh families he is known as “Mr. DC.”
+He has been teaching at Crestwood since 2015 and has implemented the “Crest-Fit” program.
 It started with students, but “progressed to a weekly after-school workout activity for teachers, and culminated weeks later with parental involvement.”

 “Mr. DC is loved by all,” said Dr. Jodi Oliver, Cockrell’s principal from August 2015 through June 2020.
 “Students look up to him and see him as a facilitator to their learning in physical education and as someone who will guide them to make the best possible personal decisions.
 He naturally builds relationships by showing his fun and silly demeanor, which makes him such a relatable person.”